 What is The Zuckerberg Files?

 The Zuckerberg Files is a digital archive of all public utterances of Facebook's founder and CEO, Mark Zuckerberg.
-It includes over 125 full-text transcripts and bibliographic data of all publicly-available content representing the voice and words of Zuckerberg, including blog posts, letters to shareholders, media interviews, public appearances and product presentations, and quotes in other sources.
+It includes over 125 full-text transcripts and bibliographic data of all publicly-available content from 2004-2014 representing the voice and words of Zuckerberg, including blog posts, letters to shareholders, media interviews, public appearances and product presentations, and quotes in other sources.
 60 video files are also available for downloading.

 Why do we need The Zuckerberg Files?